ttopper/CPSC129/docs/09.1_Median/01_Introduction.md

 The focus this week is on a single function: `median()`. `median`’s job is to find the median value in a list of numbers.
-The median is defined to be the number in a set of numbers that separates the larger half” of the values from the lower half” of the values, i.e. if you take the set of numbers and sort them, the median will be the number in the middle position.
+The median is defined to be the number in a set of numbers that separates the larger “half” of the values from the lower “half” of the values, i.e. if you take the set of numbers and sort them, the median will be the number in the middle position.
 For example if your set of numbers is [37, 61, 42, 21, 19, 86, 95, 78, 54] then the median is 54 because when you sort the